 Aera East Cat Canyon Oil Field Redevelopment Project

-November 2016 - Present: County Planning and Development is working with their consultant to complete a Draft Environmental Impact Report for public circulation and comment.
+November 2016 - October 2018: County Planning and Development is working with their consultant to complete a Draft Environmental Impact Report for public circulation and comment.

 November 21, 2016: After a 30-day circulation period, the public comment period for the Notice of Preparation is now closed and a total of 17 NOP public comment letters were received.